DaHogie/memcachedImplementation/README.md

 # Memcached Protocol Implementation

-This is a simple implementation of the (memcached protocol)[https://github.com/memcached/memcached/blob/master/doc/protocol.txt].
+This is a simple implementation of the [memcached protocol](https://github.com/memcached/memcached/blob/master/doc/protocol.txt).
 The `main.py` file takes in a required argument that is the name of a sqlite file in the same directory.
 It will then start two subprocesses that run the memcached server on port 11211 and the monitoring UI server on port 8000.
 The memcached server was implemented with the asyncio library; specifically with a child object of the asyncio.Protocol object.